andknownmaly/diary-day/README.md

 # Daily Quote

-> Consistency beats things don’t go your way.
-Small steps every day lead
+> to growth.
+Your progress today becomes your growth tomorrow.
+Believe in

 ---
 andknownmaly